College Bound Scholarship.

 The CBS recipients who attend public two-year or four-year institutions of higher education receive an award to cover the cost of tuition and fees, minus any state-funded grant, scholarship, or waiver assistance.
 The CBS recipient also receives $500 for books and materials.
 The student must maintain satisfactory academic progress and may not receive the scholarship for more than four full-time years.

-For CBS eligible students enrolling in a postsecondary education institution for the first time during the 2022-23 academic year, a C grade point average is required only for those students seeking direct admission to a public or private four-year institution of higher education.
+For CBS eligible students enrolling in a postsecondary education institution for the first time beginning with the 2022-23 academic year, a C grade point average is required only for those students seeking direct admission to a public or private four-year institution of higher education.